BrenoFischer/gradys-gs/README.md

 // Javascript stablishing new connection var socket = new WebSocket('ws://localhost:8000/ws/connection/');
 ```
-When this command is read, the ConnectionConsumer is called and a connection is initated.
+When this command is read, the ConnectionConsumer class is called and a connection is initated.
 Our Consumers are inside ***connections/consumers_wrappers/*** and a new one can be created, inheriting WebsocketConsumer or AsyncWebsocketConsumer, depending on it's functionality.
 You can substitute three main methods:
 <!--ts-->
 * **connect**: called when the specific url is accessed and start a dedicated connection with self.accept.
 This is the only method you NEED to override.